marnick-s/demucs/docs/training.md

 If you are not familiar with [Hydra](https://github.com/facebookresearch/hydra), go checkout their page to be familiar with how to provide overrides for your trainings.

-## Model architecture

-A number of architectures are supported.
-You can select one with `model=NAME`, and have a look in [conf/config.yaml'(../conf/config.yaml) for each architecture specific hyperparams.
-Those specific params will be always prefixed with the architecture name when passing the override from the command line or in grid files.
-Here is the list of models:

-- demucs: original time-only Demucs.
-- hdemucs: Hybrid Demucs (v3).
-- torch_hdemucs: Same as Hybrid Demucs, but using [torchaudio official implementation](https://pytorch.org/audio/stable/tutorials/hybrid_demucs_tutorial.html).
-- htdemucs: Hybrid Transformer Demucs (v4).

 ### Storing config in files

 As mentioned earlier, you should never change the base config files.
 However, you can use Hydra config groups